thycotic/ss-docs/security-hardening/common-criteria-hardening-guide/Index2.md

 ## SQL Installation and Configuration
 --------------------------------------

-To maintain Common Criteria Compliance, **SQL must be installed locally** on the Secret Server web application machine before running the **Secret Server—Government Edition** installer.
+To maintain Common Criteria Compliance, *SQL must be installed locally* on the Secret Server web application machine before running the Secret Server—Government Edition installer.
 During the install process for SQL, ensure that you use *Windows authentication mode*.

-The following steps walk you through setup and configuration for **SQL Server 2016 Standard Edition**.
+The following steps walk you through setup and configuration for SQL Server 2016 Standard Edition.
 At the completion of this section you will have:

 - Installed a basic stand-alone instance of SQL Server 2016 Standard with the minimum features necessary for SQL Server.